rksvc/mpv-manual/docs/embedding-into-other-programs-libmpv.md

 ---
-title: Embedding into Other Programs (libmpv)
+title: Embedding into other programs (libmpv)
 ---

 mpv can be embedded into other programs as video/audio playback backend.